 The nose is not an easy target for parasites since it’s exposed and equipped with defenses such as mucus and cilia that trap and expel foreign particles.
 However, certain behaviors and environmental factors increase risk:

-Once inside, these parasites may cause irritation, inflammation, and sometimes penetrate deeper tissues causing more severe problems.
+Once inside, these parasites may cause irritation, inflammation, bleeding, foul discharge, and sometimes deeper tissue injury if left untreated.

 Symptoms of Nasal Worm Infestation

-Recognizing worm infestation in the nose can be tricky because symptoms often overlap with common nasal infections or allergies.
+Recognizing parasitic infestation in the nose can be tricky because symptoms often overlap with common nasal infections or allergies.
 Typical signs include:

-• Pain or Swelling: Tenderness around nasal area or sinuses.
+- Pain or Swelling: Tenderness around the nasal area or sinuses.

-• Visible Worms or Larvae: In severe cases, small worms or maggots may be seen or expelled.
+- Visible Larvae: In severe cases, small larvae may be seen or expelled.

-If these symptoms persist despite standard treatments, medical evaluation for parasitic infection is warranted.
+If these symptoms persist despite standard treatments, medical evaluation for an unusual infection—including parasitic causes—is warranted.

 Diagnosing Nasal Parasitic Infections

-Doctors rely on a combination of clinical examination and laboratory tests to confirm worm presence in the nose:
+Doctors rely on a combination of clinical examination and laboratory tests to confirm parasite presence in the nose:

 Nasal Endoscopy

-A thin flexible tube with a camera is inserted into the nostrils to directly visualize parasites or lesions caused by them.
+A thin flexible tube with a camera is inserted into the nostrils to directly visualize larvae, tissue damage, or suspicious lesions.

 Microscopic Examination

-Samples of nasal discharge or tissue biopsies are examined under a microscope to identify eggs, larvae, or adult worms.
+Samples of nasal discharge or tissue biopsies may be examined under a microscope to identify larvae or other parasitic material.

 Imaging Techniques